 more lines are on the way.
 Eighteen new lines totaling 408 kilometers are either planned or

-of track length.
-Four new lines are expected to open in 2012.
+under construction.
 The lines are certified by the government to be safe from nuclear and poison gas attacks, but to be certain, a few extra nukes they have lying around along with several canisters of poison gas will be dropped on the new lines on opening day.

 Line 1 opened in 1969.

 It serves the western suburbs and is also known as the Fu Ba Line.

 the line was forbidden to all but Chinese.
 And speaking of